-XR Games is a developer of virtual reality (VR) and augmented reality (AR) games, which creates mobile and console-based games under licence and as well as providing a work-for-hire studio.
+XR Games is a developer of virtual reality (VR) and augmented reality (AR) games, which creates mobile and console-based games under licence, as well as providing a work-for-hire studio.
 Through a licence agreement with Sony Pictures, XR has developed the VR game Angry Birds Movie 2 VR: Under Pressure, which was released for PlayStation, and also developed Zombieland VR, a game based on the film franchise of the same name.
 XR has become a Microsoft partner and is currently working on a number of projects and game prototypes.
 The business has built a good market reputation and is well positioned to achieve growth in this expanding sector.
 The VCT investment is being used to support the pipeline of game development, enhance the marketing function and make a number of strategic new hires.

-Zinc s y s t e m s Zinc Digital Business Solutions is a provider of a software solution for safety, security and critical event management, which currently supports clients in four key sectors: corporate, government, retail, and security and facilities management.
-Zinc's solution provides real time support for incidents such as fire, online fraud or compliance breaches and is fully integrated with a client's system, whilst also being configured for mobile access meaning that critical information is instantly available and remotely accessible.
+Zinc Digital Business Solutions is a provider of a software solution for safety, security and critical event management, which currently supports clients in four key sectors: corporate, government, retail, and security and facilities management.
+Zinc's solution provides real time support for incidents such as fire, online fraud or compliance breaches, and is fully integrated with a client's system, whilst also being configured for mobile access meaning that critical information is instantly available and remotely accessible.
 The business has achieved good scale and currently has over 30,000 users in more than 20 countries, with a strong client list that includes B&Q, City of London Police and the Environment Agency.
-The VCT investment is being used to enhance the sales and marketing function, and to progress product development.
+The VCT investment is being used to enhance the sales and marketing function, and progress product development.

 The table below shows the investments that have been completed during the period.
 This includes certain investments where an equity stake has been taken in the acquiring, or enlarged entity, as part of the realisation proceeds.
-This equity stake provides the opportunity to generate a return in the future, subject to the performance of the company:
+This provides the opportunity to generate a further return in the future, subject to the performance of the company:

-Investments Date Sector Investment cost £'000 New unlisted Biorelate Limited November 2022 Software & technology 348 Boomerang Commerce Inc (trading as CommerceIQ) July 2022 Software & technology 773 Bud Systems Limited September 2022 Learning & development/ recruitment technology 647 CYSIAM Limited December 2021 Software & technology 199 Kanabo GP Limited February 2022 Pharmaceuticals, biotechnology & healthcare 1,611 Liftango Group Limited December 2021 Software & technology 298 mypura.com Group Limited (trading as Pura) January 2022 Business services (baby care) 216 Novatus Advisory Limited July 2022 Software & technology 348 ORCHA Health Limited November 2022 Pharmaceuticals, biotechnology & healthcare 332 Plyable Limited October 2022 Software & technology 348 Project Falcon Topco Limited (trading as Quorum Cyber) December 2021 Software & technology 335
+Investments Date Sector Investment cost £'000 New unlisted Biorelate Limited November 2022 Software & technology 348 Boomerang Commerce Inc (trading as CommerceIQ) July 2022 Software & technology 1,164 Bud Systems Limited September 2022 Learning & development/ recruitment technology 647 Kanabo GP Limited February 2022 Pharmaceuticals, biotechnology & healthcare 2,986 mypura.com Group Limited (trading as Pura) January 2022 Business services (baby care) 216 Novatus Advisory Limited July 2022 Software & technology 348 ORCHA Health Limited November 2022 Pharmaceuticals, biotechnology & healthcare 332 Plyable Limited October 2022 Software & technology 348 Reed Thermoformed Packaging Limited (trading as iPac) March 2022 Business services (manufacturing) 100 Summize Limited October 2022 Software & technology 448 Turnkey Group (UK) Holdings Limited October 2022 Software & technology 149 XR Games Limited July 2022 Software & technology 149 Zinc Digital Business Solutions Limited June 2022 Software & technology 199 Total new unlisted 7,434

-Investments (continued) Date Sector Investment cost £'000 New unlisted (continued) Reed Thermoformed Packaging Limited (trading as iPac) March 2022 Business services (manufacturing) 99 Summize Limited October 2022 Software & technology 448 Turnkey Group (UK) Holdings Limited October 2022 Software & technology 149 XR Games Limited July 2022 Software & technology 149 Zinc Digital Business Solutions Limited June 2022 Software & technology 199 Total new unlisted 6,499 Follow-on unlisted Boiler Plan (UK) Limited February 2022 Business services (heating services) 38 DiffusionData Limited (formerly Push Technology Limited) May 2022 Software & technology 100 e.fundamentals (Group) Limited January 2022 Marketing & advertising technology 92 HiveHR Limited March, April & November 2022 Learning & development/ recruitment technology 46 MirrorWeb Limited May 2022 Software & technology 100 Rockar 2016 Limited (trading as Rockar) July & October 2022 Software & technology 43 Shortbite Limited (trading as Fixtuur) January & August 2022 Software & technology 198 The Algorithm People Limited October 2022 Software & technology 120 Total follow-on unlisted 737
+Investments (continued) Date Sector Investment cost £'000 Follow-on unlisted Boiler Plan (UK) Limited February 2022 Business services (heating services) 96 Delio Limited February 2022 Software & technology 36 DiffusionData Limited (formerly Push Technology Limited) May 2022 Software & technology 100 e.fundamentals (Group) Limited January 2022 Marketing & advertising technology 148 HiveHR Limited March, April & November 2022 Learning & development/ recruitment technology 46 MirrorWeb Limited May 2022 Software & technology 100 Rockar 2016 Limited (trading as Rockar) July & October 2022 Software & technology 92 Shortbite Limited (trading as Fixtuur) January & August 2022 Software & technology 285 The Algorithm People Limited October 2022 Software & technology 120 Total follow-on unlisted 1,023